Inform, Educate and Motivate!

 In the 1970s, psychology began to have a major influence on our standards and practices in the classroom:

-five is insane because he comes to schools with certain allegiances toward our founding fathers, toward his parents, toward a belief in a supernatural being, toward the sovereignty of this nation as a separate entity... "
+• Chester Pierce, Professor of Education and Psychiatry at Harvard pronounced: "…every child in America entering schools at the age of five is insane because he comes to schools with certain allegiances toward our founding fathers, toward his parents, toward a belief in a supernatural being, toward the sovereignty of this nation as a separate entity... "

-• The curriculum arm of the NEA, The Association for Supervision and Curriculum Development (ASCD), announced: "Vital questions of values, beliefs, feelings, emotions and human interrelationships in all forms must be integral parts of the curriculum.” (
+• The curriculum arm of the NEA, The Association for Supervision and Curriculum Development (ASCD), announced: "Vital questions of values, beliefs, feelings, emotions and human interrelationships in all forms must be integral parts of the curriculum.”
+(To Nurture Humaneness: Commitment for the '70's.)

-Washington Post article entitled "Competency Tests Set in 26 Schools” (1977), Washington D.C.
+• In a Washington Post article entitled "Competency Tests Set in 26 Schools” (1977), Washington D.C.
 Assistant Superintendent of Schools James Guines stated: “…the new curriculum is based on the work in behavioral psychology of Harvard University's B.F.
 Skinner...We know that we can modify human behavior.
 We're not scared of that.
 This is the biggest thing that's happening in education today."

-thoughts, feelings and actions of students.”
+Very much in sync with the evolving standards/curriculum, Dr. Benjamin Bloom, the “Father of Outcome-Based Education,” did much to move the agenda forward.
+He believed that "the purpose of education and the schools is to change the thoughts, feelings and actions of students.”
 His contribution to that purpose was Bloom’s Taxonomy: Hegelian Dialectical Process/Consensus Building for our children, known more commonly as Critical Thinking/Higher Ordered Thinking.
 This process is currently being foisted on our teachers and children via the emphasis on Group/Project Work.
 It is owing to the ASCD’s "Tactics for Thinking" that plans for implementation of Dr. Bloom’s techniques came to fruition.
 This framework for brainwashing was developed in 1988.
-Every teacher trained in America today has this taxonomy ingrained into their skills set.
+Every teacher trained in America today has this taxonomy

 That same year, the president of the Carnegie Foundation for the Advancement of Teaching (CFAT) said schools must be seen, not as "academic centers,” but as "social service centers" that would provide day-long health-care (school-based health clinics), day-care for preschoolers, and other social services.